unsftn/informatika/_courses/BSEP.md

 ---

-The course in Security in e-business systems is given in the first semester, 4th year of undergraduate studies.
+The course in Security in e-business systems is given in the 8th semester, 4th year of undergraduate studies.

 ### Goal